 Does Texas Law Apply To Health Care Professionals Other Than Physicians?

 Yes, Texas law extends the scope of these laws to other healthcare professionals.
 This includes dentists, nurses, occupational therapists, and pharmacists.
-They are also subject to license denial or revocation if convicted of drug offenses.

 What Is Automatic Denial?